 - As part of its efforts to strengthen resilience, NATO has worked with Allies to enhance preparedness across the whole of government, including in the health sector, by providing general guidelines.

-- To deter, counter or recover from threats or disruptions to the civil sector, effective action requires clear plans and response measures, defined well ahead of time and exercised regularly.
+- To deter, counter or recover from threats or disruptions to the civilian sector, effective action requires clear plans and response measures, defined well ahead of time and exercised regularly.

 - That is why there is a need to complement military efforts to defend Alliance territory and populations with robust civil preparedness.